balena-io/docs/pages/learn/manage/configuration.md

 Device configuration defines the behavior of a single device.
 If both the fleet and the device have configuration of the same name, the code on the device will use the value given in the device configuration.
 In other words, device level configuration redefines (or overrides) fleet wide configuration.

-The device level configuration list includes the prepopulated default values.
+The device level configuration list includes the pre-populated default values.
 Variables that can be enabled or disabled can be easily switched with the provided toggles.
 Other values can be edited by clicking the small edit (pencil) icon.

 <img alt="Device configuration" src="/img/configuration/device_config_variables.png" width="100%">